 Please tell us a bit about yourself.
 Where are you from and how did you get started in music?
 Any defining moments along the path to present day?

 I was born and raised outside of Lexington, KY.
 Lexington is a mid-sized city of a little over 200k people, but where we lived was mostly horse country and farmland.
 I grew up playing outside with my brother and a few kids who lived across the woods from us.
-We didn’t really have TV, videos games, and of that stuff.
+We didn’t really have TV, videos games, phones with game apps that pay you real money and any of that stuff.
 We entertained ourselves running around in the woods and the creek.

 Music has been a part of my life since an early age.
 My grandfather was a musician – he had a bunch of old folk instruments in his house – guitars, banjos, fiddles, mandolins, dulcimers, stuff like that.
 I’d always play around with them when we went to visit.
 My dad also had an old guitar I’d fiddle with.
 I wish I still had that one, I think it got sold at a yard sale at some point.
 We’d also listen to the radio a lot with my dad while doing chores.
 Rural country stations in the 90s were playing a mix of classic country, first generation pop-country like George Strait, Alan Jackson, Aaron Tippin, etc (AKA the good stuff), and southern rock (I remember a lot of Lynyrd Skynyrd playing also).
 Mom & Dad got me my first guitar in middle school I think, and I was off to the races.

 As an artist, how do you define success?